bloguetronica/cp2130-conf-library/README.txt

 This package contains configuration files pertaining to some specific CP2130-based projects.
-To configure the targeted devices with the correct settings, it is recommended to use the CP2130 Configurator version 3.0, or any subsequent version, along with these files.
+To configure the targeted devices with the correct settings, it is recommended to use CP2130 Configurator version 3.0, or any subsequent version, along with these files.
 The included files also showcase the new features that are present in the most recent version of the configuration application.